-James L. Bearden has more than 20 years experience in corporate, communications and entertainment law.
-Currently, Mr. Bearden is of counsel at the law firm of Lewis & Thomas, LLP in Boca Raton, Florida.
+James L. Bearden has more than 20 years’ experience in corporate, communications and entertainment law.
+Currently, Mr. Bearden is the Managing Partner of the CBR Law Group, LLLP in Boca Raton, Florida.
 Mr. Bearden's current practice emphasizes the representation of individuals, corporate and business entities involved in the entertainment industry.
 Mr. Bearden has extensive experience in the negotiation, preparation and administration of a wide range of contracts involving music/television/film production and distribution companies, artist and entertainers, publishing, Internet companies, radio networks, boxing promotions, concert and sporting event sites and venues.
 Transactions in which Mr. Bearden has participated include corporate mergers and acquisitions, real estate development, civil litigation, the representation of radio and television stations, cable and broadband systems.
 Also, Mr. Bearden has held the positions of Associate General Counsel at Don King Productions, Inc. in Deerfield Beach, Florida, of counsel at the law firm of Akerman, Senterfitt & Eidson in Miami, Florida and of counsel at The Thomas Law Group, PA, in Boca Raton, Florida.
 He is a graduate of the University of Detroit and of the Howard University School of Law.
 At the University of Detroit Mr. Bearden majored in radio, television & film production.
 Mr. Bearden holds memberships in the Federal Communications Bar, the Black Entertainment and Sports Lawyers Association, and is also an agent/signatory of the Writers Guild of America, East and West.
 Mr. Bearden is admitted to practice law in the State of Florida, the District of Columbia, before the US District Court for the District of Columbia, the US Court of Appeals for the District of Columbia, and the US District Court for the District of Maryland.

 With roots in Canada, Ian Black relocated to South Florida in 1984 to begin his hospitality career at The Inverrary Hilton Hotel in Fort Lauderdale.
-Mr. Black has been a member of the Palm Beach County Hospitality community since 1989 and has been blessed to work with great General Managers and hospitality teams at such properties as the Marriott Palm Beach Gardens, PGA National Resort & Spa, Hilton Airport West Palm Beach, Crowne Plaza West Palm Beach, Sheraton West Palm Beach and the Jupiter Beach Resort.
+Mr. Black has been a member of the Palm Beach County Hospitality community since 1989 and has been blessed to work with great general managers and hospitality teams at such properties as the Marriott Palm Beach Gardens, PGA National Resort & Spa, Hilton Airport West Palm Beach, Crowne Plaza West Palm Beach, Sheraton West Palm Beach and the Jupiter Beach Resort.
 Mr. Black is currently a member of the management team at the beautiful and historic Brazilian Court Hotel, Palm Beach.
-Mr. Black has been actively involved with the Palm Beach County Convention & Visitors Bureau and South Florida Chapter of The Palm Beach County Film and Television Commission.
-Mr. Black has also served on the Boards of Directors of Hospitality Sales and Marketing Association International Palm Beach Treasure Coast Chapters for which he was President from 1997-2002 and is currently President of Skal International, Fort Lauderdale & The Palm Beaches.
+Mr. Black has been actively involved with Discover the Palm Beaches and South Florida Chapter of Meeting Planners International, The Palm Beach County Film and Television Commission.
+Mr. Black has also served on the Boards of Directors of Hospitality Sales and Marketing Association International Palm Beach Treasure Coast Chapters for which he was President from 1997-2002 and was most recently Immediate past President of Skal International, Fort Lauderdale & The Palm Beaches.
 Among his other numerous accomplishments, Mr. Black was a founding board member of the Roy Clark Celebrity which at the time was to benefit the St. Jude Children’s Research Hospital.

 Mel Maron, a graduate of The City College of New York, is currently the President and Owner of JGM Enterprises Inc., which represents independent producers in film and television.
 Mr. Maron started his career as an office boy at MGM before rising to become the Road Show Sales Manager, where he was responsible for the distribution of the following films: Ben-Hur (1959), starring Charlton Heston; King of Kings (1961), starring Jeffrey Hunter; How the West Was Won (1962, Cinerama, Grand Prix Cinerama), starring John Wayne, James Stewart and Debbie Reynolds; The Wonderful World of the Brothers Grimm (1962, Cinerama), starring Lawrence Harvey; Mutiny on the Bounty (1962), starring Marlon Brando; Doctor Zhivago (1965), starring Omar Sharif and directed by David Lean; Ice Station Zebra (1968, Cinerama), starring Rock Hudson, Jim Brown and Ernest Borgnine; and 2001: A Space Odyssey (1968), directed by Stanley Kubrick.